gavinrozzi/grwebsite/content/authors/gavin/_index.md

 ---
 authors:
 - gavin
-bio: Gavin Rozzi is a data scientist from New Jersey.
-Gavin studies urban informatics, environmental factors affecting the spread of COVID-19 & public policy development.
+bio: Gavin Rozzi is a data scientist from New Jersey with expertise in leveraging public sector datasets, spatial data & mapping and emerging technologies to inform public policy development.
 education:
   courses:
   - course: M.S., Data Science & Strategic Analytics